 BACK ISSUES OF The Hemingway Review

-All back issues of The Hemingway Review that are still in print are available from the Ernest Hemingway Foundation and Society marketplace (this marketplace is currently being set up and will go live in mid-April 2018).
-If you wish to order a hard copy back issue, please contact the Editor, Suzanne del Gizzo at firstname.lastname@example.org or check back to use the new marketplace in mid-April 2018.
+All back issues of The Hemingway Review that are still in print are available for purchase from the Hemingway Society marketplace.
 To obtain no-cost or low-cost copies of articles published before 2000, contact your college, university, or public library’s reference librarian.
 If the journal is not in your library’s holdings, the librarian can help you find articles on subscription databases or through interlibrary loan.

 A brief history OF THE HEMINGWAY REVIEW